mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 The main objective of this project is to analyze both the interest rate (taxa selic) and inflation rate (IPCA) of Brazil and possibly create a simple predictive model.
 To support this, another goal was to create an ETL pipeline.

 ## Project Summary
+### ETL
 This project consists into two main parts: ETL and the Data Analysis.
-The ETL was conceived because the data analysis required me to extract data from their respective sources, Therefore designed an ETL pipeline to:
+The ETL pipeline was developed because the data analysis required pulling data from their respective soutive.
+Therefore, the ETL goals were to:
 * retrieve up-to-date data
 * clean, transform and create the mothly and annual data
 * and load each data into a tsv file.